 Did You Know?
+According to the most recent data, it is estimated that someone with an Associate Degree will earn (on average) roughly \$8,000 more a year than someone with only a high school diploma.
+Similarly, someone with a 4-year degree will make \$14,000 more per year (on average) than someone with only an Associate Degree.

-It is estimated that someone with an Associate Degree will earn (on average) roughly \$6,604 more a year than someone with only a high school diploma.
-Similarly, someone with a 4-year degree will make roughly \$17,524 more per year (on average) than someone with only an Associate Degree.
+5 0

 Education Level Average Annual Income

-High School Diploma \$35,984
+High School Diploma \$30,400

-Associate Degree \$42,588
+Associate Degree \$38,200

-Bachelor's Degree \$60,112
+Bachelor's Degree \$52,200

-Source: US Census Bureau (2016 figures)
+Source: US Census Bureau